StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 For a demonstration of the memory viewer's capabilities, jump to address 0x2017310, which contains data about the player and partner Pokémon.
 Certain values around this address constantly change, which represents values changing in-game.
 In this case, several of the rapidly changing values here control the animations of the Pokémon on screen.
 If you move around in-game, you'll notice additional variables changing, which represent values such as the position of the Pokémon on the screen and on the dungeon floor.

 Next, jump to address 0x200419E.
 This area contains more values related to the player and partner Pokémon.
-Change the value at 0x200419E to 8, and you'll notice that the player's health (HP) changes in-game to match the value you entered.
+Change the value at 0x200419E to 08, and you'll notice that the player's health (HP) changes in-game to match the value you entered.
 >![](/assets/img/reverse-engineering/edit-memory.png)<br>
 >Editing memory values

 The memory viewer has other functionality such as saving/loading values in bulk, though I won't go over these in this tutorial.
 Feel free to explore this functionality on your own.

 ### Memory search
-The memory search view allows searching both RAM and ROM for specific values.
+The memory search view allows searching memory for specific values.
 It can be acccessed via _Tools > Game state views > Search memory..._, which will bring up the window below.
 >![](/assets/img/reverse-engineering/memory-search.png)<br>
->mGBA's Memory search window
+>Memory search window

 The memory search is a valuable tool for finding the addresses of relevant in-game values.
-For example, let's use the memory search to locate which address the player's HP is stored in.
+As an example, let's use the memory search to locate which address the player's HP is stored in.

 To search for a value, enter the value to search for, configure the search using the available options, and press _New Search_.
-For example, let's search for the player's current HP.
+Let's search for the player's current HP.
 >![](/assets/img/reverse-engineering/memory-search-new.png)<br>
 >Searching for a value